Lafayette College has a variety of programs for supporting research activities that incorporate students.

 SUPPORT FOR STUDENT RESEARCH ACTIVITIES

-Online applications for the programs described below can be found on the ARC forms page.
+Online applications for the programs described below can be found on the Research Forms and Deadlines page.

 The EXCEL Scholars Program